-Scientific data is almost always represented graphically in figures or in videos.
-With the ever-growing interest from the general public towards understanding climate sciences, it is becoming increasingly important that scientists present this information in ways that are both accessible and engaging to non-experts.
+Scientific data is almost always represented graphically either in figures or in videos.
+With the ever-growing interest from the general public towards understanding climate science, it is becoming increasingly important that we present this information in ways accessible to non-experts.

-5 In this pilot study, we use time series data from the first United Kingdom Earth System model (UKESM1) to create six procedurally generated musical pieces.
-Each of these pieces presents a unique aspect of the ocean component of the UKESM1, either in terms of a scientific principle or a practical aspect of modelling.
-In addition, each piece is arranged using a different musical progression, style and tempo.

-These pieces were created in the Musical Instrument Digital Interface (MIDI) format and then performed by a digital piano

-10 synthesizer.
-An associated video showing the time development of the data in time with the music was also created.
-The music and video were published on the lead author's YouTube channel.
-A brief description of the methodology was also posted alongside the video.
-To begin the dissemination of these works, a link to each piece was published using the lead authors personal and professional social media accounts.
+- In this pilot study, we use time series data from the first United Kingdom Earth System model (UKESM1) to create six procedurally generated musical pieces and use them to test whether we can use music to engage with the wider community.
+Each of these pieces is based around a unique part of UKESM1's ocean component model, either in terms of a scientific principle or a practical aspect of modelling.
+In addition, each piece is arranged using a different musical progression, style and tempo. - These pieces were performed by the digital piano synthesizer, TiMidity++, and were published on the lead author's YouTube channel.
+The videos all show the time progression of the data in time with the music and a brief description of the methodology is posted below the video.
+To disseminate these works, a link to each piece was published on the lead authors personal and professional social media accounts.